Deflation Ahead for EU and European Manufacturing Supply Chains

 FOREX markets and where spreads apply in the supply chain can reveal a lot about supply chain strategy.
 For example, at what point does buffer inventory move from your supplier's books to your books?
 From which supplier locations do these transactions occur from?

-Meanwhile, Yew explained further when prompted, "Eventually, I'm not sure when because it would be an admission of the aspiration being out of reach, a two-tier Europe or even a three-tier Europe is possible but a one-tier Europe with different spending habits, thrift habits and discipline is too difficult to achieve."
+Meanwhile, Lee explained further when prompted, "Eventually, I'm not sure when because it would be an admission of the aspiration being out of reach, a two-tier Europe or even a three-tier Europe is possible but a one-tier Europe with different spending habits, thrift habits and discipline is too difficult to achieve."

 What's next for Europe?

 I don't know whether the EU will survive as a unified, economic block.
-What I do know is, currently, capital is leaving Europe for US markets as a safe haven as European manufacturing becomes more difficult and manufacturer operating input costs rise while demand declines.
-This article from BNN Bloomberg sums up what is happening in Europe, titled, "Germany is Unraveling Just When Europe Needs It Most".
+What I do know is, currently, capital is leaving Europe for US markets as a safe haven as European manufacturing becomes more difficult to be profitable and manufacturer S,G&A and F,G&A input costs rise such as electricity and utilities, insurance, corporate tax and regulatory compliance, freight in and out...while demand declines.

 In talking with European manufacturers and other Western, and Asian, supply chain leaders with supply chain interests in Europe I see some cracks opening up with growing interest among OEM and EMS manufacturers in Europe seeking US-based production capacity and increased M&A activity as Europe's collective system for a market economy becomes smaller and more antiquated.